nuruzzaman/ml-engineering-demo/README.md

 Finally, run the following command to start your application locally.
 `docker run -d -p 5000:5000 ml-engineering-demo:latest`

-Then the application will be accessible on the host browser at http://localhost:5000 To stop the container use `docker container stop container_id`
+Then the application can be accessible on the host browser at http://localhost:5000 To stop the container use `docker container stop container_id`

 You also can use `docker-compose` for building and running the container, which is more efficient when you have multiple services.
 You `docker-compose` file at root directory.